thomasjemielita/StratifiedMedicine/README.md

 treatment effects, for example responders vs non-responders, while personalized medicine aims to understand treatment effects at the individual level (does a specific individual respond to treatment A?).
-Development of this package is ongoing.
+Development of the package is ongoing.

 Currently, the main tools in this package area: (1) Filter Models (identify important variables and reduce input covariate space), (2)